PossiblePanda/cryptogram-lang/index.md

 ## Pronunciations

 When pronouncing Cryptogram Sentences there is one big rule.
 If you are pronouncing a word with two of the same letters next to eachother, then you pronounce it as if there is one.
+When pronouncing a word / sentence, you combine all of the sounds.
+For example, the word Hi would be pronounced